charshy/examples/apps/helloworld/README.md

     a8ctl service-list
     ```

-    The expected output is the following:
+    The expected output is the following table:

     ```
     +------------+--------------+